-See Basic Performance Stats through Logcat for information on interpreting VrApi logs.
+See Basic Performance Stats through Logcat for information on interpreting logcat

 To use logcat, connect the Android device via USB or Wi-Fi, launch an OS shell, and type:

-If the device is connected and detected, the log will immediately begin outputting to the shell.
+If the device is connected and detected, the output logs will immediately begin displaying to the shell.
 In most cases, this raw output is too verbose to be useful.
 Logcat solves this by supporting filtering by tags.
 To see only a specific tag, use:

 adb logcat -s <tag>

-This example will show only output with the “VrApi” tag:
+This example will show only output with the Oculus “VrApi” tag:

 adb logcat -s VrApi